jmosawy/ircheck/README.md

-# IRCHECK
+# IRCheck
-IRCHECK is a Node.js validation library developed for Iranian developers in order to help them to do some validations on their specific national data.
+IRCheck is a Node.js validation library developed for Iranian developers in order to help them to do some validations on their specific national data.

 ## Install & Usage
 You can install the package via the following command:

 `npm install ircheck`

 ### Usage